Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Transportation

-There are no commercial bus, railroad or air services in the immediate area.
+There are no commercial bus, railroad or air services in the immediate area that connect to the DC Metro Area.
 If you are flying in, you will land in the Washington D.C. area or in Baltimore (all airports are at least 1.5 hours from the base).
 You may wish to contact your command and/or sponsor for a possible pick-up.
 Taxi service to NAS Patuxent River from any of the DC Metro area airports will cost approximately $150 or more, depending upon the size of the vehicle or the number of individuals being transported.
 Sponsor or Command pickup is highly encouraged.

 There are also several local shuttle services that will take you to and from Union Station (AMTRAK) and all the area airports; Dulles, Baltimore/Washington International (BWI) and Ronald Reagan National.
 This does not mean they will transport you to the installation!
 Be sure to check the credentials of any taxi or shuttle service to insure they are a licensed and legal transportation company.